kamykn/spelunker.vim/README.md

 # Spelunker.vim

 Spelunker.vim is a plugin that improves [Vim's spell checking function](https://vim-jp.org/vimdoc-en/options.html#'spell').
 It provides a smarter way to correct spelling mistakes by supporting _PascalCase_, _camelCase_ and _snake_case_.
-Each programming language (JavaScript/TypeScript, PHP, Ruby, CSS, HTML and Vim Script) has a whitelist.
+Each programming language (JavaScript/TypeScript, PHP, Ruby, CSS, HTML and Vim Script) has an allowlist.

 ## 1 Installation